almereyda/awesome-starred/README.md

 - [stackrox/kube-linter](https://github.com/stackrox/kube-linter) - KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.
 - [aquasecurity/kube-bench](https://github.com/aquasecurity/kube-bench) - Checks whether Kubernetes is deployed according to security best practices as defined in the CIS Kubernetes Benchmark
 - [dstotijn/hetty](https://github.com/dstotijn/hetty) - An HTTP toolkit for security research.
-- [helmfile/helmfile](https://github.com/helmfile/helmfile) - Declaratively deploy your Kubernetes manifests, Kustomize configs, and Charts as Helm releases in one shot
+- [helmfile/helmfile](https://github.com/helmfile/helmfile) - Declaratively deploy your Kubernetes manifests, Kustomize configs, and Charts as Helm releases.
+Generate all-in-one manifests for use with ArgoCD.
 - [fullstorydev/grpcurl](https://github.com/fullstorydev/grpcurl) - Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers
 - [fortio/fortio](https://github.com/fortio/fortio) - Fortio load testing library, command line tool, advanced echo server and web UI in go (golang).
 Allows to specify a set query-per-second load and record latency histograms and other useful stats.
 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.